Estonia expels more Russian diplomats in model for EU

 Tallinn has frozen just €20m but is already exploring legal ways to confiscate the money.

-The EU has collectively frozen more than €300bn, most of it from Russia's central bank, and the EU Commission is also looking at the legalities of confiscation, Reinsalu noted.
+The EU has collectively frozen more than €300bn, most of it from Russia's central bank, and the EU Commission is also studying the legal niceties of confiscation, Reinsalu noted.

 "We would welcome a pan-European solution," he said.